Creating and managing an SAS requires compliance with a number of strictly defined accounting obligations.

 SAS: accounting obligations

-Creating and managing an SAS requires compliance with a number of strictly defined accounting obligations.
-Like any company filing annual accounts, it must be vigilant to ensure that they are properly kept, to avoid being subject to tax adjustments.
-Take stock!
+Creating and managing a SAS requires compliance with several strictly regulated accounting obligations.
+Like any company filing annual accounts, it must be vigilant in keeping them in good order to avoid reassessment.
+Inventory!

 Taxation